Construction Industry Trends: July 2019 Roundup

 As the leaves begin to turn, many contractors are busy trying to close out projects or finish critical phases before colder temperatures and inclement weather arrives.
 But there was also a lot of news away from the jobsite in October, as the industry pushes for more infrastructure spending, celebrates diversity and new technologies and, unfortunately, deals with more tragic safety incidents.
 Here’s a look at some of the top stories we’re following.

 A group of more than 150 construction firms, manufacturers and organizations have banded together to form the Infrastructure Working Group (IWG).
 The group, notes ForConstructionPros.com, is comprised of members of both the Associated General Contractors and the National Association of Manufacturers and is pressing Congress for bipartisan funding for infrastructure projects.
 In a letter to Senate Majority Leader Mitch McConnell (R-KY) and Minority Leader Charles Schumer (D-NY), the IWG called for a funding package built around six key principles.
 Among them: increasing direct federal investments; opening up opportunities for private investment into U.S. infrastructure projects; and creating efficiencies with procedural processes like permitting, environmental controls and more.
-Read the full text of the letter here.
+Read the more here.

 The Takeaway: There has yet to be a significant federal infrastructure spending bill that will effectively address the United States’ most pressing infrastructure concerns.
 The basic idea of fixing crumbling roads, unstable bridges, modernizing civil utilities and much more is one that is touted on both sides of the political aisle — especially during election season.
 Yet, when it comes time to enact legislation, infrastructure spending becomes a bit of a hot potato, and becomes mired down in details and dollars.
 Thankfully, there have been a few smaller spending allocations approved that will begin to address infrastructure issues, but efforts like the IWG’s to bring more awareness to the need for a comprehensive infrastructure plan can hopefully move the needle a bit faster.